covid19datahub/covid19br/README.md

 ## CSV data files

-In this folder you can find the following CSV files:
+You can find the following CSV files in this folder:

 - `vaccines.csv`: contains vaccination data.
 - `population.csv`: contains population data.
 - `master.csv`: contains the vaccination data merged with population.
-This is the main file intended for re-use and has the following structure.
+This is the main file intended for re-use.
+The file `master-latest.csv` contains only the latest counts for each municipality.
+Both files have the following structure:

 | field                      | description                                                  |
 | -------------------------- | ------------------------------------------------------------ |